litehelpers/Cordova-SQLitePlugin-legacy-iOS/README.md

 - [Get It Done app](http://getitdoneapp.com/) by [marcucio.com](http://marcucio.com/)
 - [Larkwire](http://www.larkwire.com/): Learn bird songs the fun way

-I would like to gather some more real-world examples, please send to chris.brody@gmail.com and I will post them.

 ## Known limitations

 - API will block app execution upon large batching (workaround: add application logic to break large batches into smaller batch transactions)